python-semantic-release/python-semantic-release/docs/commit-log-parsing.rst

 If you think this is all well and cool, but the angular style is not for you, no need to worry because custom parsers are supported.

-A parser is basically a python function that takes the commit message as the only argument and returns the information extracted from the commit.
+A parser is basically a Python function that takes the commit message as the only argument and returns the information extracted from the commit.
 The format of the output should be a :py:class:`semantic_release.history.parser_helpers.ParsedCommit` object with the following parameters::